YimingHuang11/transcriptional-biomarkers-subtilis/README.md

-This repository contains codes used in the paper 'Computational strategies for the identification of transcriptional biomarker panels to sense cellular growth states in Bacillus subtilis'.
+This repository contains codes used in the paper 'Computational strategies for the identification of transcriptional biomarker panels to sense cellular growth states in *Bacillus subtilis*'.

 <h1>TransciptionalLandscape</h1>